-Sandstone was layered down in cretaceous era as the bed of a shallow coastal lake, weathering and erosion over 100 million years created today’s Sandstone Plateau and escarpments.
+Sandstone was layered down in Cretaceous era as the bed of a shallow coastal lake, weathering and erosion over 100 million years created today’s Sandstone Plateau and escarpments.
 These provided rock shelters suitable for Aboriginal people to occupy during the wet season.
 Aboriginal people were living a traditional hunter-gathering way of life up until the Palmer River gold rush of the 1870s.
 The oldest known human occupation of rock shelters in the Quinkan area is dated to be 32,000 years ago.
 The importance of this was recognised in 1959 by Captain Percy Trezise, at the time an airline pilot. author\artist (formerly an acknowledged rock art authority, now deceased) when he read a report of a road gang discovering Aboriginal paintings on a large slab near Laura.

 After visiting the site he realised that this must be one of many located in the area and began a program of exploration and recording of the Quinkan art.
 Following the discovery of the Split Rock gallery in 1959, some 34 sites with 1500 images were recorded by Percy Trezise over the last 30 years on canvas.
 Theses Canvases are now held in the archives of the Institute of Aboriginal Studies in Canberra and some at the Quinkan Region Cultural Centre.
 In order to protect the extensive body of rock art in the Laura district Percy Trezise strives to have the area declared a Reserve, this he achieved in 1975, ensuring the preservation of these ancient drawings for the Traditional Owners and future generations.

 Pay your walk entry fees at the Quinkan Cultural Centre prior to entering the reserve or visiting the sites.
-The Quinkan Region Cultural Centre offers guided tours to a number of other sites.The Aboriginal Rock art of this region is the best Aboriginal Rock Art in Queensland.
+The Aboriginal rock art of this region is the best Aboriginal Rock Art in Queensland.
 We thoroughly recommend a visit to the Laura area as it provides a fascinating insight into these prehistoric sites and the Aboriginal way of life in this region.

 Hope Vale & the Endeavour Valley

-North of Cooktown this region is shaped by time and very scenic.
+North of the village of Cooktown this region is shaped by time and very scenic.
 The road to Hopevale is slowly improving and access to the coast is strictly by paid permit.
 Roads here are extremely rough going for any vehicle.
 Coloured sands and Elim beach are accessible from Hope Vale.
 This scenic remote coastline is scenic yet void of any facilities, take your mozzie cream and winch as the going gets unreasonably rugged.
-A delight fully setting at Elim beach where camping is available with limited facilities.
+A delightfully setting at Elim beach where camping is available with limited facilities.
 The Battle camp road to Laura is scenic in places but also at times unreasonably rough.